Last updated on July 26, 2023

 Store Bolognese sauce in glass jars.
 3-4 days in the fridge, or about 3 months in the freezer.
 Foto: Francescobrisa

-How long can you store Bolognese sauce?
+How long you can store Bolognese

 In the refrigerator you can store the Bolognese sauce 4 or 5 days, in well-sealed glass jars.